slipstream/SlipStreamDocumentation/docs/release_notes/candidate_releases.rst

    # rm -f /opt/slipstream/server/.credentials/object-store-conf.edn
    #

-The configuration can be always be updated via web UI by going to ``https://<ss-host>/webui/cimi/configuration/slipstream`` resource and editing the configuration document there.
+The configuration can always be updated via web UI by going to ``https://<ss-host>/webui/cimi/configuration/slipstream`` resource and editing the configuration document there.